josmar-crwdstffng/angular/aio/content/tutorial/index.md

 ## Design your new application

-Here's an image of where this tutorial leads, showing the Dashboard view and the most heroic heroes:
+Here is an image of where this tutorial leads, showing the Dashboard view and the most heroic heroes:

 <div class="lightbox">